KazBarker/SP25_DS5111_nrg6cb/ERD/ERD_report.md

 * Assess data source consistency: are the same stocks identified as gainers simultaneously across data sources?

 ## Methods
-Gainers data was downloaded at regular intervals during trading hours from 3 sources: [Stock Analysis](https://stockanalysis.com/markets/gainers/), [The Wall Street Journal](https://www.wsj.com/market-data/stocks/us/movers), and [Yahoo Finance](https://finance.yahoo.com/markets/stocks/gainers/?start=0&count=200).
+Gainers data were downloaded at regular intervals during trading hours from 3 sources: [Stock Analysis](https://stockanalysis.com/markets/gainers/), [The Wall Street Journal](https://www.wsj.com/market-data/stocks/us/movers), and [Yahoo Finance](https://finance.yahoo.com/markets/stocks/gainers/?start=0&count=200).
 Downloads were normalized to contain only the columns `symbol`, `price`, `price_percent_change`, and `price_change` and saved as CSV files with filenames containing the date and time of download.

+A "sources" table was compiled, listing all gainers data sources - currently WSJ, Yahoo, and Stock Analysis.
+Downloaded gainers CSV files were compiled and parsed into 3 tables: "downloads", "gainers", and "gainer detials":

+* **Downloads**: Contains the date and the hour of all downloads carried out for one or more gainer sources.

+* **Gainers**: Contains all stock symbols that appear anywhere within the gainers data, as well as a count of the number of times each symbol has appeared.

+* **Gainer Details**: Contains the primary keys from Sources, Downloads, and Gainers as well as the specific data associated with a particular gainer instance (price, price change, and price percent change)

 ## Summary